mxgoai/mxgo-core/CONTRIBUTING.md

-# Contributing to MXtoAI
+# Contributing to MXGo

-Thank you for your interest in contributing to mxtoai, an intelligent email assistant that processes emails automatically using AI.
+Thank you for your interest in contributing to mxgo, an intelligent email assistant that processes emails automatically using AI.

 ## Setting up the project